s8rr/University/PFL-Practice/2d_array.md

     else printf("Not Identity");

 }

 ```
-### 20. Write a C program to print the first n natural numbers
+### 19. Write a C program to check whether a matrix is sparse.
 ```c
 #include<stdio.h>